smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 1. A unique SMAFT job type is assigned to a job master record on an OpCon schedule.

-    a.
-The job master names the source machine and the target machine as well as the name and location, for each machine, of the file being transferred.
+    - The job master names the source machine and the target machine as well as the name and location, for each machine, of the file being transferred.

-    b.
-There are also some SMAFT functional options defined on the job master.
+    - There are also some SMAFT functional options defined on the job master.

-    c.
-The run-time attributes of an SMAFT job are not defined on the OpCon job master, as with jobs of type IBM i.
+    - The run-time attributes of an SMAFT job are not defined on the OpCon job master, as with jobs of type IBM i.
 A method for controlling the IBM i task run attributes is defined below.

-    d.
-Other OpCon jobs on the same Schedule may be used to execute pre-transfer tasks or post-transfer tasks that affect the files, the data and/or the attributes of file transfer jobs.
+    - Other OpCon jobs on the same Schedule may be used to execute pre-transfer tasks or post-transfer tasks that affect the files, the data and/or the attributes of file transfer jobs.

 2. When the OpCon Schedule determines it is time to run the SMA File Transfer job, the job start request is sent to one of the LSAMs participating in the transfer, either at the source or the target.

 3. The LSAM receiving the file transfer job start request from OpCon becomes the SMAFT Agent.

-    a.
-The job of an SMAFT Agent is to contact a remote SMAFT Server, to manage negotiation of the file transfer attributes and to report the job completion status to OpCon.
+    - The job of an SMAFT Agent is to contact a remote SMAFT Server, to manage negotiation of the file transfer attributes and to report the job completion status to OpCon.

-    b.
-The SMAFT job definition controls whether the Agent will pull a file from a Server or push a file to the Server.
+    - The SMAFT job definition controls whether the Agent will pull a file from a Server or push a file to the Server.

 4. The SMAFT Server must have a process listening for file transfer requests at a specific TCP/IP port.

-    a.
-The SMAFT Agent job is given the IP address of the Server machine as a job start parameter.
+    - The SMAFT Agent job is given the IP address of the Server machine as a job start parameter.

-    b.
-The port number where the SMAFT Server is listening at the remote machine is also provided to the SMAFT Agent with the job start request.
+    - The port number where the SMAFT Server is listening at the remote machine is also provided to the SMAFT Agent with the job start request.

-    c.
-Once the SMAFT Agent makes contact with the designated SMAFT Server the actual file transfer process becomes active.
+    - Once the SMAFT Agent makes contact with the designated SMAFT Server the actual file transfer process becomes active.

 5. An SMA File Transfer task begins with the SMAFT Agent exchanging information with the Server.

-    a.
-The SMA proprietary file transfer protocol defines exactly how the Agent and the Server exchange job parameters.
+    - The SMA proprietary file transfer protocol defines exactly how the Agent and the Server exchange job parameters.

-    b.
-A decision is made about the capabilities of the two machines.
+    - A decision is made about the capabilities of the two machines.

-    c.
-If either machine cannot support the required parameters of the file transfer job, as defined in the OpCon job master, the protocol information exchange ends and the OpCon job is marked failed.
+    - If either machine cannot support the required parameters of the file transfer job, as defined in the OpCon job master, the protocol information exchange ends and the OpCon job is marked failed.

-    d.
-As part of the file transfer preparation process, the target machine is able to complete any file management tasks, such as backups, creating new target files or setting up an existing file to have more data appended to it.
+    - As part of the file transfer preparation process, the target machine is able to complete any file management tasks, such as backups, creating new target files or setting up an existing file to have more data appended to it.

 6. Whenever the SMAFT job encounters a critical error, the file transfer process is stopped and error messages are sent back to the OpCon SAM as the job is marked failed.

-    a.
-If the remote SMAFT Server has reported the error, the report is made to the SMAFT Agent.
+    - If the remote SMAFT Server has reported the error, the report is made to the SMAFT Agent.

-    b.
-The SMAFT Agent job is the actual job that corresponds to the OpCon Schedule job master, so the SMAFT Agent always has the responsibility of reporting the file transfer job status, error messages or successful completion messages to the OpCon SAM.
+    - The SMAFT Agent job is the actual job that corresponds to the OpCon Schedule job master, so the SMAFT Agent always has the responsibility of reporting the file transfer job status, error messages or successful completion messages to the OpCon SAM.

 7. Once the SMAFT Agent and Server have agreed on the file transfer parameters, the participant that is has the Source role starts sending data packets to its partner that is the Target (or Destination).

-    a.
-Both the SMAFT Agent and the SMAFT Server are involved in any necessary character set translation.
+    - Both the SMAFT Agent and the SMAFT Server are involved in any necessary character set translation.
 This aspect of a file transfer is controlled in part by parameters on the OpCon job master record for the file transfer.

-    b.
-Optional encryption and compression, when available, are handled by cooperation between the SMAFT Agent and the SMAFT Server.
+    - Optional encryption and compression, when available, are handled by cooperation between the SMAFT Agent and the SMAFT Server.

 8. After the Source machine sends the last data packet, an end-of-transfer message with a final count of bytes transferred completes the process.
 Then the Agent and the Server assure that the target file has been written to its intended destination before a final job status report is sent to OpCon.

 9. The SMAFT Agent sends a successful job completion message to the OpCon SAM after all data and the end-of-transfer message have been received.

-    a.
-The method of cooperation between an SMAFT Agent task and the LSAM's job scheduling functions may vary among the LSAMs running under different operating systems.
+    - The method of cooperation between an SMAFT Agent task and the LSAM's job scheduling functions may vary among the LSAMs running under different operating systems.

-    b.
-The IBM i LSAM job scheduler is able to retrieve a list of information and/or error messages that the SMAFT Agent job has stored in a special SMAFT file, but the LSAM uses its normal IBM i job completion handler routines for the SMAFT Agent job, the same as for any other OpCon job.
+    - The IBM i LSAM job scheduler is able to retrieve a list of information and/or error messages that the SMAFT Agent job has stored in a special SMAFT file, but the LSAM uses its normal IBM i job completion handler routines for the SMAFT Agent job, the same as for any other OpCon job.

 10. An ideal method of signaling other programs when a transferred file is ready to process would be to create another job on the OpCon Schedule that only executes when the actual file transfer job completes successfully.
 Another OpCon tool that could be used would be to set a threshold value when the file transfer job completes successfully.
 These methods may be more efficient and flexible than simply checking for the presence of a file on the target system.